Healing - it ain't pretty, but it can be beautiful.

 Char Tosi - Discover Your Woman Within

-IN THIS TIME OF CORONA I HAVE SOME FACE TO FACE APPOINTMENTS AVAILABLE (dependant on lockdown status), AND, STAYING CONNECTED IS VITAL, SO
+IN THIS TIME OF CORONA I HAVE SOME FACE TO FACE APPOINTMENTS AVAILABLE (dependant on lockdown and tier status), AND, STAYING CONNECTED IS VITAL, SO

 I AM ALSO AVAILABLE THROUGH THE VIRTUAL MEDIUM OF YOUR CHOICE

 WHATSAPP VIDEO OR AUDIO, FACETIME, SKYPE OR ZOOM, OR PLAIN OLD VOICE CALLS.

 PLEASE DO GET IN TOUCH IF YOU WOULD VALUE SUPPORT IN THIS WAY.

 Building a Trustworthy Relationship

 Counselling therapy is about co-creating a trustworthy relationship where you are able to reflect on issues deeply affecting your life, enabling you to make decisions and changes.
 The counselling process will vary according to your needs.
 It could cover working through bereavement, developmental issues, addressing and resolving specific problems, making decisions, coping with crises, developing personal insights and knowledge, working through feelings of inner conflict, improving relationships with others and addressing issues of the soul.

 Counsellors do not give advice - though it can be tempting to ask!
 A counsellor’s role is to help you find your own way through.
 The counselling process will respect your abilities, age, culture, ethnicity, gender, personal resources, sexuality and values.